-Our operations have been financed primarily through the private placements of convertible debt instruments and convertible preferred stock.
+Prior to completing our IPO in July 2018 and subsequent follow-on offering in August 2019, our operations had been historically financed primarily through the private placements of convertible debt instruments and convertible preferred stock.
 These private placements provided gross proceeds of \$146.9 million.
-As of March 31, 2019, we had cash, cash equivalents and marketable securities of \$167.2 million, which we believe will be sufficient to fund our planned operations for at least the next 12 months from the issuance of our financial statements.
+As of June 30, 2020, we had cash, cash equivalents and marketable securities of \$454.9 million, which we believe will be sufficient to fund our planned operations for at least the next 12 months from the issuance of our financial statements.

-Initial Public Offering
+July 2018 Initial Public Offering

-On July 23, 2018, we completed an IPO, selling 8,203,332 shares of common stock at \$18.00 per share.
-Proceeds from our IPO, net of underwriting discounts and commissions, were \$137.3 million.
-Concurrently with our IPO, we completed a private placement of 250,000 shares of common stock at \$18.00 per share to an existing stockholder.
+On July 23, 2018, we completed an IPO, selling 8,203,332 shares of common stock at \$18.00 per share (the "July 2018 IPO").
+Proceeds from our July 2018 IPO, net of underwriting discounts and commissions, were \$137.3 million.
+Concurrently with our July 2018 IPO, we completed a private placement of 250,000 shares of common stock at \$18.00 per share to an existing stockholder.
 Proceeds from this private placement were \$4.5 million.

-In connection with the completion of our IPO on July 23, 2018, all then outstanding shares of convertible preferred stock converted into 30,971,627 shares of common stock.
+In connection with the completion of the July 2018 IPO, all then outstanding shares of convertible preferred stock converted into 30,971,627 shares of common stock.